 Registering for Master's Degree Courses

-Combined degree students must meet regularly with their faculty advisors.
+Combined degree students must meet regularly with their faculty advisor.
 The faculty advisor will initiate the registration process for all graduate level courses taken during the undergraduate career.

 Bachelor's Degree to Master's Degree Transition